 Graduate Certificate in Nonprofit Management

 Stimulated by rapid change and complexity, increasing demands for accountability, growing financial constraints and an aging population of workers, there is an increasing need for educated professionals in the nonprofit and public sectors.
-Professionals must understand both the unique aspects of their sectors as well as relevant for-profit concepts and practices that they might adapt or employ.
+Professionals must understand both the unique aspects of their sectors, as well as relevant for-profit concepts and practices that they might adapt or use.
 In addition, because of changes in the for-profit sector, most notably the inclusion of social responsibility and social initiatives in their strategic plans, for-profit-sector employees increasingly need to understand the nonprofit and public sectors.

 This certificate program provides tools for the development of strategic planning, leadership and management skills for nonprofit professionals.

 Courses are taught online and students may begin the certificate program in the fall, spring or summer terms.

 High Performance Management – ORG-65159 1,2,3 (3 credits)

 This course focuses on the managerial leadership roles and competencies needed to translate strategic visions into tactical and operational plans.
 It also examines tools and methodologies to improve organizational efficiency and productivity through integration, communication and the management of knowledge-based organizations.
 Students identify, develop and apply competencies associated with the dynamics of change and flexibility, and then balance them with the competencies required to lead with stability and control.